SpinningSkull/dotfiles/README.md

 ## **:wave: Welcome**

-welcome to my dotfiles, I'm Joel from Catalonia, Spain.
+### Welcome to my dotfiles, I'm Joel from Catalonia, Spain.

 I am publishing these dotfiles based on i3wm, which are installed on Debian Kali Linux.
 The dependencies are: